How GM’s Fast-Moving Recruiters Helped Save Lives

 For recruiters, finding talent is always critical.
-But recently, for the recruiting team at General Motors, it became a matter of saving lives.
+But recently, for the recruiting team at General Motors, it became a matter of saving lives during a pandemic.

 In mid-March, GM and Ventec Life Systems of Bothell, Washington, began working on a plan to rapidly expand production of Ventec’s VOCSN critical care ventilators to help COVID-19 patients in the United States.
 Virtually overnight, a small group of GM recruiters started looking for production workers in and around the city of Kokomo, Indiana.

 The team employed hustle, creativity, and grit to find the right people to make a highly sophisticated piece of life-saving equipment that is unlike anything else GM produces.
 They worked long hours, met unexpected obstacles, and, miraculously, went from posting jobs to shipping hundreds of FDA-approved VOCSN V+Pro ventilators in just three weeks.
 They simply refused to say no.

 “There were many challenges along the way,” says Ashley Winnett, GM’s global head of talent acquisition, “but knowing that if we didn’t begin shipping in April, there was a potential someone would have died, and that was more stressful than anything I’ve ever faced.”

 More than 600 ventilators were shipped to hospitals and FEMA by the end of April.
 By the end of August, GM expects to deliver 30,000 ventilators to the U.S. government.

 Weiss Memorial Hospital receives a shipment of VOCSN critical care ventilators Friday, April 17, 2020 in Chicago, Illinois.